INTERNATIONAL EXCHANGE PROGRAMMES

 Registration

 It is a good idea to arrive at least 10 days before lectures start so you can look for accommodation and complete the required academic procedures.
-Once you are in Madrid, you will need to go to the International Office at the UPM school where you are to study to register as an Erasmus student and apply for your UPM student ID card.
+Once you are in Madrid, you will need to go to the International Office at your UPM host to register as an Erasmus student and apply for your UPM student ID card.
 On arrival, you will be required to show:

 Enrolment

-When you finish your stay, you will need to request the following documents from the Erasmus coordinator of the UPM school where you have studied:
+At the end of your stay, you will need to request the following documents from the Erasmus+ coordinator at your host school:

 You will need to submit the originals of these documents at your home university or school.
 If your transcript of records is not available when you leave, the Erasmus office at your host school will forward it to your home university or school.

 Erasmus+ also funds academic and youth mobility and cooperation between Europe and other regions in the world.
-Erasmus+ supports activities that are closely matched with the EU’s priorities for cooperation policy with partner countries and regions.
-The UPM participates in this programme and sends and receives about 35 and 80 students, respectively, to and from countries in Africa, Asia, Europe and Latin America.
-For a list of countries with which UPM now has bilateral agreements, click here.
+Erasmus+ supports activities that are closely matched with the EU’s priorities for cooperation policy with third countries and regions.
+The UPM participates in this programme and exchanges students with countries in Africa, Asia, Europe and Latin America.

 ERASMUS+ KA107 OFFICE